 Welcome to the Quantitative Biosciences Center!

 Every evening, 5 days a week, there will be two TAs available to help with your coding and modeling assignments.
+Every evening there will be two TAs available in the Zoom room to help with your coding and modeling assignments.
 If someone is currently being helped when you join, please wait in the room and one of the TAs will get to you.
-When there are multiple students, the TAs will form breakout rooms (similar to the labs) so that everyone can be helped as quickly and efficiently as possible.
+Breakout rooms will be formed denoted with your class number.
+Please choose the breakout room corresponding to your class.
+TAs will come into the breakout rooms to assist, but in the meantime, please speak with your classmates on the assignment.
 Please be patient as we adapt to the new setup, and be sure to fill out the feedback form with any suggestions!

 Use the Zoom link below to access the center Sunday - Thursday 7-9 pm CDT.
 You will be asked to register before you can join the meeting room.
 An email will be sent with a link for feedback on your experience with the center.
 Please take a few moments to fill this out - the information is very important to us, especially this quarter!